Azure/AI-in-a-Box/infra/3a-api-management-setup/README.md

 ![image](https://github.com/Azure/AI-in-a-Box/assets/9942991/fb524952-564b-4623-9d70-c54a1f5a869d)

-# The Scaling Secret Sauce (yes you heard it hear first)
+# The Scaling Secret Sauce (yes term you heard it here first!)

 So how do we control (or queue) messages when using multiple Azure OpenAI instances (accounts) As a best practice, Microsoft recommends the use of **retry logic** whenever using a service such as AOAI.
 With APIM, this will allow us do this easily, but with some secret sauce added it... using the concept of _retries with exponential backoff_.